midara-hansanee/-Exploring-Popular-Destinations-of-South-India-Dashboard/README.md

 This dataset was derived from the famous data repository called UCI: UCI Machine Learning Repository .The link to further references about this data set is provided below.
 Dataset: [UCI Machine Learning Repository](https://archive.ics.uci.edu/dataset/476/buddymove+data+set)

+Report Overview
+This report provides a comprehensive walkthrough of how the analysis was conducted using R programming, including detailed steps on data preprocessing, clustering implementation, and visualization techniques.
+It also covers the design and development of an interactive dashboard, showcasing how user interests were grouped and interpreted for actionable insights.
+From coding to insights, this report captures the complete technical and analytical workflow behind the project.